Nice to meet you.

 Mutuality

-Mutuality refers to the idea that if one party is bound to the contract, then both parties have to be.
-If one party can opt out of the agreement at any time and the other person lacks that ability, courts will likely rule the contract invalid.
+Mutuality refers to the idea that if one party is bound to the contract, then both parties must be.
+If one party can opt out of the agreement at any time and the other lacks that ability, courts will likely rule the contract invalid.

 Verify all parties are in agreement